Muller's morphs: Key: In the following sections, alleles are referred to as +=wildtype, m=mutant, Df=gene deletion, Dp=gene duplication. Phenotypes are compared with '>', meaning 'phenotype is more severe thanLoss of function

+Amorph

-AmorphAmorphic describes a mutation that causes complete loss of gene function.
+Amorphic describes a mutation that causes complete loss of gene function.
 Amorph is sometimes used interchangeably with "genetic null".
 An amorphic mutation might cause complete loss of protein function by disrupting translation ("protein null") and/or preventing transcription ("RNA null").

 An amorphic allele elicits the same phenotype when homozygous and when heterozygous to a chromosomal deletion or deficiency that disrupts the same gene.
 This relationship can be represented as follows: